anywhichway/txi/README.md

 Obvioulsy, if you turn everything off including trigrams, you will have an empty index and be unable to retrieve any results!

-Note, if you are indexing or searching JavaScript objects, you can't turn off stem indexing because property names with a colon appended are used as index keys.
-If you try to turn off stem indexing for objects, it wil be automatically turned back on.
+Note, if you are indexing or searching JavaScript objects with stems turned off, stems may show up in the results because property names with a colon appended are used as stem index keys.

 ## Terminology

 `atomic typo` - An atomic typo occurs when the modification of one character in a string results in a word with a different meaning.
 Although none of the following match common misspelling patterns, examples of atomic typos include "war", instead of "was"; "bite", instead of "byte"; "massage", instead of "message"; "forman" instead of either "for man" or "foreman".
-Since the alternate word is actually a word, determining if its presence is a typographical error is not possible without a deep syntatic or semantic analysis.
+Since the alternate word is actually a word, determining if its presence is a typographical error is not possible without a deep syntactic or semantic analysis.

 `disemvowel` - To remove vowels from a word to make it shorter, but in most cases still understandable.